RadiusNetworks/campaignkit-documentation/docs/overview.md

-Campaign Kit is a cloud based service coupled with mobile SDKs that allows users to deliver targeted campaigns to mobile devices within proximity of any place.
+Campaign Kit is a cloud-based service coupled with mobile SDKs that enables you to deliver targeted campaigns to mobile application users on their mobile devices when they come within proximity of any specified place.

 # iOS Documentation
 * [Download & Release Notes](https://github.com/RadiusNetworks/campaignkit-ios/releases/latest)